The covariance of chiral fermions theory: Introduction

 The quasiclassical theory of Weyl fermions provides a good laboratory for studying the relation between the dynamical variables characterizing a particle and the corresponding wave function/field.
 In particular, this concerns the transformation properties of both objects.
 We are dealing with one-particle approximation to relativistic interacting theory and ask for the transformation rules of the particle dynamical variables following from the transformation properties of the relevant wave function.
 The transformation rules are derived from first principles because the dynamical variables entering the action are precisely defined.
 In spite of their form (cf. eq.(2.15)) they are not obtained as a simple extension of nonrelativistic variables but emerge naturally from the relevant variational principle in semiclassical approximation.
 For example, eq.(2.15) is only valid provided pair creation is neglected.
 Once the precise definition of dynamical variables in the approximation under consideration is given, their relativistic transformation rules follow from the covariance of Weyl equation (in particular, from usual transformation rules of space-time arguments of fields entering Weyl equation).
 The advantage of such an approach over the one based on path integral stems from clear interpretation of particle coordinates which allows to replace an educated guess by a straightforward derivation of Lorentz transformation properties.

 The action $I$ (eq. (\ref{e1})) has been derived in \cite{b10} from that for Weyl fermions using the path integral method.
-However, in order to provide a clear interpretation of the dynamical variables entering (\ref{e1}) we prefer to use the method popular among condensed matter physicists \cite{b26}-\cite{b29} which is based on time-dependent variational principle.
+However,as it has been pointed out above, in order to provide a clear interpretation of the dynamical variables entering (\ref{e1}) we prefer to use the method popular among condensed matter physicists \cite{b26}-\cite{b29} which is based on time-dependent variational principle.

+The paper is organized as follows.
 In Sec. \ref{s2} we consider free Weyl theory.
 Interaction with external electromagnetic field is considered in Sec. \ref{s3}.
 Some conclusions are presented in Sec. \ref{s4}.
 Appendix is devoted to some technicalities.